Email Verification

 Sending emails to the wrong addresses does more than waste time.
 It leads to bounced messages, weak engagement, and damaged trust with email service providers (ESPs).
-When deliverability slips, campaigns fail to reach the people who matter most.

 The good news is you don’t need to send a message to know if an address is real.
 There are several ways to confirm validity before hitting send.